 - Professor Andrew Turpin, (Dept of Computer Science, Univ of Melbourne)

 - Professor Anthony Burkitt & Dr. Katie Davey (Dept of Biomedical Engineering, Univ of Melbourne)

-- Assoc Professor Lucy Palmer (Florey Inst of Neuroscience & Mental Health)
+- Associate Professor Lucy Palmer (Florey Inst of Neuroscience & Mental Health)

-- Assoc Professor Andrew Morokoff (Dept. of Surgery, Univ of Melbourne)
+- Associate Professor Andrew Morokoff (Dept. of Surgery, Univ of Melbourne)

 - Dr. Levin Kuhlmann (Faculty of Information Technology, Monash Univ)

 - Dr. Scott Kolbe (Dept of Neuroscience, Central Clin School, Monash Univ)

 - Dr. Sam Merlin (Dept of Human Anatomy, Univ of Western Sydney).

 - Professor Ulf Eysel - Ruhr University Bochum, Bochum, Germany